 Abstract

 This study was conducted with the objectives of Indigenous Chicken ecotypes phenotypic characterization and husbandry practice at West Guji.
 A total of 204 households were randomly selected from two purposively selected woredas and 612 mature chickens were used for qualitative and quantitative traits data collection.
-The collected data were analyzed using the Statistical Package for Social Sciences (SPSS Version, 20) and the General Linear Model procedure (PROC GLM) of SAS.
-Accordingly, feather distribution, plumage color, beak color, eye color, head shape, comb types, earlobe color, shank feathers, and shank color qualitative data were collected.
+Feather distribution, plumage color, beak color, eye color, head shape, comb types, earlobe color, shank feathers, and shank color qualitative data were collected.
 Further, wing span, wattle length, beak length, chest circumstance, shank length, body weight, comb length, body length, comb width, wattle width, neck length, tail length, and heights quantitative data were recorded.
 Egg production potentials, body weight, plumage color, hatchability, growth rate, and mothering ability were traits preferred by the household for female selection.
 The average age at first egg laying of indigenous chicken was 6.69±0.36 months and the number of eggs per hen per clutch was 12.16±0.26.
 The current finding revealed that about 93.5% of the observed chicken’s ecotypes were feathered and 6.45% were naked necks.
-The dominant chicken’s plumage colors identified were; brownish (29.28%), red (24.05%), and multicolor/ambesma/ (14.65%).
+The dominant chicken’s plumage colors identified were; brownish (29.28%), red (24.05%), and multicolor/ambesma (14.65%).
 The production systems practiced in the study area were extensive.
 Finally, phenotypic characterization of indigenous chicken ecotypes and performance evaluation should be supported by genetic characterization methods.

 Keywords: - Indigenous chicken, Phenotypic trait, Production system, qualitative, quantitative.